mahlert/mahlert/README.md

 - 🔭 I am currently working on project for fantasy basketball that uses dynamic programming and data mining algorithms to find NBA players with highest statistical efficiency

-- 🌱 I’m currently learning Python libraries for Data Science: Pandas, Scikit, StatsModels
+- 🌱 I’m currently learning Python libraries for Data Science or Machine Learning: PyTorch, Pandas, Scikit, and StatsModels

 - 👯 I’m looking to collaborate on interesting data projects